Spike Milligan: Poetry and other writings

 Milligan also wrote comedy songs, including "Purple Aeroplane", which was a parody of the Beatles' song "Yellow Submarine".
-In addition he wrote the lyric to saxophonist/composer Duncan Lamont's "English Folk Song," heard on jazz singer Tina May's 2021 album, 52nd Street (and Other Tales).
+He wrote the lyric to saxophonist/composer Duncan Lamont's "English Folk Song", heard on jazz singer Tina May's 2021 album, 52nd Street (and Other Tales).
 He was the narrator for Lamont's Sherlock Holmes Suite, commissioned by the City of London to commemorate the first appearance of Sherlock Holmes in The Strand magazine.